-Transfer credit will be pre-approved and allocated to replace required 300-level studio, studio elective or School of Critical and Creative Studies course equivalents.
-A minimum of the equivalent of a "C" grade (60-64%) is required to transfer credit to AUArts.
-Due to University Residency Requirements, students who transfer to AUArts in the third year are not eligible to apply for the Exchange Program.
+Transfer credit courses will be pre-approved and allocated to replace required 300-level studio, studio elective or School of Critical and Creative Studies course equivalents.
+A minimum of the equivalent of a "C" grade (60-64%) is required for AUArts to accept transfer credit.